J4n-M44rt3n/Nutshell-eDNA-sampler/Construction.md

 ## Steps

 ### 01 Join the threaded part to the connector part
-If you printed the non-core sampler parts with ASA or PET filament, you will be able to use MEK to weld printed parts together.
+If you printed the non-core sampler parts with ASA or PETG filament, you will be able to use MEK to weld printed parts together.
 I always keep a needle-topped squeeze bottle filled with MEK handy for this purpose.
 Drip enough MEK on the flat side of the threaded part for it to be completely covered in fluid, then wait for the MEK to soften the plastic.
 After about a minute the MEK will have mostly evaporated but the surface will still look wet.
 This is a good moment to fit the parts together, for which I use the aligning-aid printed part.
 Press it, then let it set for a couple of minutes.
 <p align="left">
 <img src="./Media/assemble-DNAir-sampler-01.png" width=500>
 </p>